ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * NorsA Klet Sle

   **CHECK** description edited : Average densities (eel/m2) of pigmented glas eel and yellow eel (elvers)  from three electro surveys from may to august .
 The data represent in general 3 electrofishing surveys per season.
 Some years only one or two  electrofishing surveys have been possible.
 The max density is usally found in June/July.
   **CHECK** locationdescription edited : Electrofishing in a small stream.
-  **CHECK** No new data ?
+  *NOTE* Data 2019 integrated OK

 ** Harte **